Rodent Pest Control | Types, Control Guide, Prevention, and Products

 • Indoor use only

-2. Although live traps are controversial, the Lulu Home live cage trap is an effective option for capturing rodents safely and humanely as possible.
+2. Although live traps are controversial, the Lulu Home live cage trap is an effective option for capturing rodents as safely and humanely as possible.

 Lulu Home Mouse Trap, Humane Live Mouse Cage Trap for Mice, Rats, One Door Catch and Release, Silver